Looking for ways to incorporate more fermented foods into your diet? Middle

 First I soaked dried chickpeas overnight and then cooked them.

 Then I added them to a food processor along with some fresh diced garlic and salt and gave it its first spin.
 Then I add water and fresh squeezed lemon juice and gave it another spin, then tahini gave it another spin, and then I begin to drizzle olive oil into the food processor.

 Now this is where we get to add the umeboshi, a Japanese salted pickled plum dish packed with umami and used to flavor other dishes.
-It is often fermented a year or longer; this batch was from two years ago.
-I’ll chop up the plums removing the pits and I also pulled some shiso leaves which fermented along with the plums.
+Umeboshi is often fermented a year or longer; this batch was from two years ago.
+I chop up the plums, removing the pits and I also pulled some shiso leaves (which fermented with the plums).
 Then I add these to the hummus and then give it another spin until it’s incorporated.
 I tasted it along the way and decided I could add one more plum then I felt like it needed a little more flavor, so I added umeshu, which is the brine that the umeboshi expressed when they were being processed and salted prior to fermentation.